There are a few things to consider when piloting or implementing Cogniti at your institution.

 Adoption models #

-Control – your institution may prefer to fully own and control the underlying services (e.g. database, document embeddings, language models), or only some of these, or none of these.
+The best approach for your institution will depend on a balance of the following factors.
+For example, your institution may prefer to fully own and control the underlying services (e.g. database, document embeddings, language models), or only some of these, or none of these.
+Or, your institution or jurisdiction may stipulate where data needs to be hosted.

 These considerations lead to some adoption models.

-The University of Sydney can share the Cogniti codebase with your institution, under a licence agreement, so that your institution can deploy it on its own Azure infrastructure.
+By invitation only, the University of Sydney can share the Cogniti codebase with your institution, under a licence agreement, so that your institution can deploy it on its own Azure infrastructure.
 In this case, your institution pays all costs (e.g. servers, AI inference, support, etc) and handles all support and maintenance.
-The licence agreement stipulates that as your institution makes improvements to the codebase, you will share it back so that all Cogniti institutions can benefit.
+This is available to select institutions on a limited, invitation-only basis to institutions who have AI/software development expertise and/or are able to contribute to Cogniti development and advancement.

 LMS integration #